BizRescue Blog

 Quote Rescue Kit: outcome lens

 Quote Rescue Kit gives you day 1, 3, and 7 follow-up templates plus a living list of open estimates with last-touch dates.
 It is not a full CRM; it is the rescue layer for shops that quote from the field.
-Setup stays in the install call; your decision is whether open pipeline dollars exceed the one-time kit cost.
+You share your details.
+We configure it for your shop.
+You keep the kit.
+Your decision is whether open pipeline dollars exceed the one-time kit cost.

 Further reading